metamn/inu-v2-b/react-src/src/components/Icon/Icon.md

 * The icon itself.
 Preferably in SVG format.

-* Props used for styling
+* The props used for styling

 </details>